ServiceNow/LCFCN/README.md

 The expected output is shown below, and the output image will be saved in the same directory as the test image.

-Solarized dark             |  Solarized Ocean :-------------------------:|:-------------------------:
+Trancos test image           |  Trancos predicted image :-------------------------:|:-------------------------:
 ![Trancos test image](figures/test.png) |  ![Trancos pred image](figures/test.png_blobs_count:32.png)